build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 }
 ```

-Next the connector needs to be associated with a [model group](https://opensearch.org/docs/latest/ml-commons-plugin/model-access-control/#model-groups) and a model has to be deployed for external inference.
+Next the connector needs to be associated with a [model group](https://opensearch.org/docs/latest/ml-commons-plugin/model-access-control/#model-groups) and a model has to be deployed to allow the execution of inferences.
 To do this, the connector is registered to a model group.
 Then the output `model_id` of that task is retrieved using the `task_id`.
 With that, the model can be deployed:

 ```
 POST /_plugins/_ml/models/_register